pkumar26/azure-devops/devops.md

-# Continous Integration & Continous Delivery with Azure DevOps
+# Continous Integration with Azure DevOps

 ## Using Azure DevOps to create container images & pushing such images to Azure container registry
 - Visit https://dev.azure.com and sign-in with your Azure subscription credentials